Bayesian optimization of non-classical optomechanical correlations: Summary and Outlook

-Curiously, the optimal coupling profile~$\couplingtd$, measurement function~$\measfunctd$ and detuning profile~$\detunetd$ must be used as a set, in the sense that taking an average of the optimised functions does not produce high levels of squeezing (when compared with the maximum achieved).
-We find that detuning away from the blue-sideband, in combination with the other optimised variables, produces noticeably greater squeezing than otherwise predicted~\cite{rakhubovsky_detecting_2020}.
-The blue detuned drive produces nonclassical correlations perfectly in a unitary system, and we deviate from this by including noise effects from the thermal environment.
-Allowing the control variables to vary around this unitary ideal gives the optimisation an opportunity to locate the deviated maximum squeezing.
-For an estimate, while the non-optimized case predicts generation of approximately $6$~dB of the optomechanical squeezing for the heating rate $\Gamma = 0.06 \kappa$, after the optimisation over all experimentally controllable parameters ($\pulsedur, \couplingtd, \measfunctd, \detunetd$) the squeezing can reach values over $8$~dB.
+We find that time-dependent detuning away from the blue-sideband, in combination with the other optimized variables, produces noticeably greater squeezing than otherwise predicted~\cite{rakhubovsky_detecting_2020}.
+The blue-detuned drive produces nonclassical correlations perfectly in a unitary system, and we deviate from this by including noise effects from the thermal environment.
+Allowing the control variables to vary around this unitary ideal gives the optimization an opportunity to locate the deviated maximum squeezing.
+For an estimate, while the non-optimized case predicts generation of approximately $6.7$~dB of the optomechanical squeezing for the heating rate $\Gamma = 0.063 \kappa$, after the optimization over all experimentally controllable parameters ($\pulsedur, \couplingtd, \measfunctd, \detunetd$) the squeezing can reach values over $8.6$~dB.